Python implementation#

 return (L, U)

-The optimised code of the SciPy library is significantly faster.
+This simple implementation works only when no zero pivots occur.
+The highly optimised code in SciPy is also significantly faster.
 Here is a test case.

 n = 200